flochaz/cdk-deployer/README.md

-  --github-repo-branch <string>      Branch to use (default: "main") --cdk-project-path <string>        Path to the cdk app (default: "./") --stack-name <string>              Name of the stack to deploy --deploy-buildspec-name <string>   Name of the buildspec available in the cdk app to deploy the stack.
+  --github-repo-branch <string>      Branch to use (default: "main") --cdk-project-path <string>        Path to the cdk app (default: "./") --stack-name <string>              Name of the stack to deploy --enable-docker                    Enable building Docker images when deploying the CDK stacks --deploy-buildspec-name <string>   Name of the buildspec available in the cdk app to deploy the stack.
 (Required if --destroy-buildspec-name is provided)
   --destroy-buildspec-name <string>  Name of the buildspec available in the cdk app to destroy the stack.
 (Required if --deploy-buildspec-name is provided)
   --install-command <string>         Command to run to install dependencies